Dunera

 Austrian engineer in an aircraft factory in Newcastle.
 It is unclear whether he was a Nazi opponent.

-Simon Hermann (48) • GP
+Simon Hermann (48) • GP, PD

 Frank Siegmund Hildesheim[14] Cf. Wikipedia about Hudtwalkerstrasse in Hamburg (German), retrieved Sep 10, 2023.
 (64) GP, NL, K

 Born in Glasgow in 1876, the son of German Jews should not have been interned due to his age (64).
 Member of the British Engineers’ Association as a civil engineer from 1907.
 Lived in both countries.
 Worked as an engineer and technical interpreter in Hamburg-Winterhude in the 1930s.
+A stumbling stone commemorates him in Hamburg-Winterhude.

 Max Hirschfeld (51) • PD

 Born in Berlin, he moved to Great Britain with his family at an early age; they were naturalized in 1891.
-As a citizen, he lived in England with his wife FLorence and their son Arthur in 1939.
+As a British citizen, he lived in England with his wife FLorence and their son Arthur in 1939.
 The fact that he was “exempt” from internment according to the tribunal did not help.
 About six months later, he was sent to the Arandora Star.

-Solomon Hochmann-Littmann (43) GP, K
+Solomon Hochmann-Littmann (33) GP, K, PD

 Austrian Jew who lived in Great Britain before the Nazis came to power.